 And 6 times could be push, pull, legs, push, pull legs...

-When you start hitting 5 or more workouts a week, varying the intensity is also a good idea.
-For example, 2-3 with a strength focus and 2-3 endurance and hypertrophy sessions.
+Once you hit 5 or more workouts a week, vary the intensity too — say 2-3 strength-focused and 2-3 endurance and hypertrophy sessions.

-Whatever “split” you choose, what matters the most is that the frequency suits you and your schedule.
+Whatever “split” you choose, what matters most is that the frequency suits you and your schedule.